awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent-operations-uninstall.md

 # Uninstall the AWS CodeDeploy Agent<a name="codedeploy-agent-operations-uninstall"></a>

-You can remove the AWS CodeDeploy Agent from instances when it is no longer needed or when you want to perform a fresh installation\.
+You can remove the AWS CodeDeploy agent from instances when it is no longer needed or when you want to perform a fresh installation\.

 ## Uninstall the AWS CodeDeploy Agent from Amazon Linux or RHEL<a name="codedeploy-agent-operations-uninstall-linux"></a>